Search our inventory

 The main focus of Stanmore during this time in the early 70s was the sale of forklifts.
 The Toronto housing industry was growing rapidly and Stanmore was a large supplier of forklifts and related equipment for this burgeoning

 industry.
 Stanmore was a popular destination for many of carpentry and masonry firms that were working in this housing industry.
-Construction of new homes was now being done year round and this meant that new four-wheel
+Construction of new homes was now being done year-round and this meant that new four-wheel-drive

-drive forklifts were required to do this type of work in the winter and during the spring.
-Stanmore continued to market the line of forklifts from Allis Chalmers, but in order to obtain machines that were four-wheel
+forklifts were required to do this type of work in the winter and during the spring.
+Stanmore continued to market the line of forklifts from Allis Chalmers, but to obtain machines that were four-wheel drive, small wheel

 As the city of Toronto continued to grow, so did Stanmore.
 The flagship dealer for the Load Lifter line of rough terrain forklifts.